vorth/vzome-sharing/_posts/2025-07-05-Trussed-Buckyball-19-02-07.md

   </figcaption>
 </figure>

-After we have completed the model and taken photos, I will update this page with the result, so hang on to this URL so you can show your friends and relatives.

 To build the model, we will split into seven teams:
  * one team for the support structures
  * two teams for pentagon modules